-Note: If the indicator light blinks rapidly for two seconds and then turns to a continuous light, proceed with Steps 6 through 8 to complete programming of a rolling code equipped device.

-- 6. At the garage door opener receiver (motor-head unit) in the garage, locate the "learn" or "smart" button (usually near where the hanging antenna wire is attached to the unit). - 7.
-Press and release the "learn" or "smart" button.
+- If the indicator light blinks rapidly for two seconds and then turns to a constant light continue with "Programming" Steps 5 through 7 to complete programming of a rolling code equipped device (most commonly a garage door opener). - 5.
+At the garage door opener receiver (motor-head unit) in the garage, locate the "learn" or "smart" button (usually near where the hanging antenna wire is attached to the unit). - 6.
+Firmly press and release the "learn" or "smart" button.
 (The name and color of the button may vary by manufacturer.)

-Note: There are 30 seconds in which to initiate Step 8.
+Note: There are 30 seconds in which to initiate Step 7.

-8. Return to the vehicle and firmly press, hold for two seconds and release the HomeLink® button.
-Repeat the press/hold/release sequence again, and, depending on the brand of the garage door opener (or other rolling code equipped device), repeat this sequence a third time to complete the programming.
+7. Return to the vehicle and firmly press, hold for two seconds and release the HomeLink® button.
+Repeat the press/hold/release sequence again and, depending on the brand of the garage door opener (or other rolling code equipped device), repeat this sequence a third time to complete the programming.